-As required by legislation, the Trustees consult a suitably qualified person when making investment selections by obtaining written advice from its Investment Consultant.
+As required by legislation, the Trustees consult a suitably qualified person when making investment selections by obtaining written advice from the Investment Consultant.

-There were no changes to the DB or DC Sections' investments over the Plan Year.
+Based on advice received from the Investment Consultant, in August 2021, the Trustees de-risked the DB Section's investment strategy.
+This involved reducing the allocation to Developed Global Equities by 5.0% and increasing the allocation to the existing UK Over 25 Year Index Linked Gilts mandate accordingly.
+There were no other changes to the DB or DC Sections' investments over the Plan Year.
 The Trustees have historically received advice in line with the Pensions Act 1995 (as amended) when making investment selections.